 - Justifications for your choice of species and models

 - Methods of Euthanasia

-To be clear, you must also provide mathematical justification (e.g. power calculations) for the numbers of animals you plan to use based on effect sizes and experimental design.
+To be clear, you must also provide mathematical justification (e.g., power calculations) for the number of animals you plan to use based on effect sizes and experimental design.
 The Office for Laboratory Animal Welfare (OLAW) at the NIH now has a very helpful online tutorial to help you with preparing this component of your grant.